CoryMcCartan/bases/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* This is a resubmission of a new release.
+* I have fixed URLs in README.md and a typo in the DESCRIPTION.
 * The first citation to Rahimi & Recht (2007) in the DESCRIPTION lacks a DOI because the conference paper does not have a valid DOI.